wwwlicious/servicestack-eventstore/ReadMe.md

 A plugin for [ServiceStack](https://servicestack.net/) that provides a [message gateway](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingGateway.html) to [EventStore](https://geteventstore.com/) streams.

-By adding this plugin to an application, such as a Windows Service, the application is able to connect to EventStore; subscribe to and handle [events](http://www.enterpriseintegrationpatterns.com/patterns/messaging/EventMessage.html) from named [streams](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html); persist an aggregate to, and rehydrate it from, a stream; as well as populating a read model.
+By adding this plugin to an application, such as a Windows Service, the application is able to:
+* Connect to a running instance (or cluster) of EventStore.
+* Subscribe to and handle [events](http://www.enterpriseintegrationpatterns.com/patterns/messaging/EventMessage.html) from named [streams](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html).
+* Persist an aggregate to, and rehydrate it from, an EventStore stream.
+* Populate a read model using events.

 ## Requirements ##